Israel delegation visited Sudan in push to normalise ties - RFI

 A chartered plane left Tel Aviv for the Sudanese capital on Wednesday, according to the specialised air traffic website Flightradar24.

+Sources in Sudan and Israel confirmed to AFP that the visit had taken place on Wednesday.

+"A joint American-Israeli delegation visited Khartoum yesterday" and met with Sovereign Council president General Abdel Fattah al-Burhan for talks on a normalisation of ties between Sudan and Israel, a Sudanese government source said.

-Israeli sources requesting anonymity told AFP Thursday that an Israeli delegation indeed went to Sudan to discuss a normalisation of relations, confirming Israeli media reports.
+Israeli sources requesting anonymity had earlier told AFP that an Israeli delegation had travelled to Sudan on Wednesday to discuss the same issue.

 The same day, US Secretary of State Mike Pompeo said he hoped Sudan would "quickly" recognise Israel.